srobo/volunteer-emails/SR2022/2022-04-17-volunteer-schedule.md

 - [Saturday](REDACTED)
 - [Sunday](REDACTED)

-Get yourself trained up!
-We have a short [a summary of the roles](REDACTED), be sure to check it, as we have a bunch of roles with an entire page of documentation.
+We have [a description of all roles](REDACTED) including links to more documentation, to help out I've put the description of your roles below:

 {Short personal text explaining what they are signed up for and copy/pasting the role descriptions for their role}.